- 3 Years (Full time)

 Our graduates are in demand for both their specialist and transferable skills.
 You’ll build skills in presenting your ideas in reports and orally, in data collection, presentation and analysis, and in the investigation and computer simulation of transport networks.

 Each year of this course is designed around a combination of compulsory core modules that provide essential foundational knowledge and skills in human geography and transport studies.
-There are further opportunities to study optional modules across geography and transport subjects if you wish to.
+There are further opportunities to study optional and discovery modules across geography and transport subjects, or across the wider University so you can choose different subjects of interest if you wish to.

 Quantitative Research Methods pathway